linboqiao/EEA/README.md

 ### A cross document script###

 * Quick summary
-A research prototype that induce script from multiple documents
+A research prototype that induce script from multiple documents (Or not)